jdkorv11/Breakaway/README.md

   - [ ] Shrink bumper
   - [ ] Speed up ball
 - [ ] Player can catch lives and power-ups with bumper
-- [ ] Ball speed & direction can be changed by bumper movement
+- [ ] Ball speed & vector can be changed by bumper movement

 **Menus**
 - [ ] Game launches to Main Menu